cporter202/lovable-for-beginners/README.md

 - 🚀 Explore advanced Lovable features
 - 🔌 Integrate with more APIs and services
 - 💼 Build apps for clients or your business
-- 📚 Continue learning through advanced resources
+- 📚 Continue learning through Lovable's advanced resources
 - 🎓 Share your knowledge with other beginners

 ---